vasilakisfil/Introspected-REST/README.md

 Using linked data in our APIs is just great.
 HYDRA is in the right direction to introspectable APIs.

+Hydra doesn't always require you to serve metadata on the side.
+In a custom context you might have to serve them runtime.

 ### 11.3.
 [Web Linking](https://tools.ietf.org/html/rfc5988) and link relation types
 There is a tendency to overload Link rel for links unrelated to application format etc.